Row-finite equivalents exist only for row-countable graphs

-But this is done exactly as in the proof of \cite[Propostion 5.2]{AA3}.
-Indeed, the rest of that proof remains valid verbatim in this more general setting, so we are done.
-(Alternately, we could also use the construction given in \cite[Lemma 6.7]{T2} to reach the same conclusion as well.) \end{proof}
+But this is done exactly as in the proof of \cite[Propostion 5.2]{AA3}; we give the essential details of the argument here for completeness.
+(Alternately, we could also use the construction given in \cite[Lemma 6.7]{T2} to achieve the same result.)
+First note that for this element to be nonzero it must be the case that $j=j'$ and $f_m=f'_m$ for every $m\leq j$.
+Now we have:

-\begin{remark} {\rm Let $E$ be a graph with no uncountable emitters.
-Then one may form the row-finite graph $G$ by adding a tail at each countable emitter of $E$, but, in contrast to the previous construction, \emph{not} adding a tail at each sink of $E$.
-Then $G$ is clearly row-finite, and it can be shown, using the same proof as given in Theorem \ref{MainTheorem}, that $G$ is a row-finite equivalent of $E$.
-The graph $G$ gives a perhaps more ``efficient" row-finite equivalent of $E$ than does the desingularization process.